srazash/dsazig/Notes.md

 The final sorted array is `[1, 2, 2, 3, 4, 5, 6, 6]`.

-This step-by-step explanation covers the basic implementation of Quicksort.
+This step-by-step explanation covers the basic implementation of quick sort.
 There are several variations and optimizations that can be made to this algorithm, such as using different pivot selection strategies or implementing the recursion iteratively instead of recursively.
 However, the core idea of partitioning the array and recursively sorting the partitions remains the same.

-## Doubly Linked List

 ## Trees

+Trees are a very common data structure in computer science:

+- File systems are tress
+- The DOM on a web page is a tree
+- In programming, the AST - abstract syntax tree is a tree data structure

+A good way to think of a tree is like a linked list, but instead of next and previous nodes, we would have a parent node and child nodes.
+Tree's always have a root or parent node.

+A very common type of tree is a binary tree, where each node has 2 child nodes at most.
+These have a parent node and a left and right (or left child and right child) node.

+Terminology:

+- root - the first parent node
+- height - the longest path from the root to lowest level child node
+- binary tree - a tree structure where each node has up to two child nodes
+- general tree - a tree with zero or more child nodes
+- binary search tree - a binary tree with a specific ordering to the nodes
+- leaf or leaves - a node with no children
+- balanced - a tree is perfectly balanced when all nodes children have the same height
+- branching factor - the amount of children a tree has

 ## Tree Search